Graduate School Reaffirms Commitment to Student Mental Health and Well-being

 Social connections also influence student mental health and mitigate feelings of loneliness and isolation.
 The Big Red Barn Graduate and Professional Student Center (the Barn) intentionally fosters social connections through the initiatives of a student health and wellness fellow, which include compelling programs such as a summer virtual walking group, a wellness buddy accountability program, and a session on navigating social networks.

 In her work as dean and vice provost, Boor has heard increasing concern and questions from graduate faculty and fields about how best they can promote student mental health and well-being.
-According to Boor, “I am encouraged that faculty are asking for this kind of information.
-Our future planning includes developing evidence-based initiatives to help faculty support student well-being.”
+According to Boor, “I am encouraged that more faculty are asking for this kind of information.
+Graduate School staff continue to support faculty through consultations and programming, and our future planning includes developing evidence-based strategies to help faculty support student well-being.”